voi-api/voi-api.github.io/assets.md

 description: Graphics, legal documents
 ---
 # Brand guidelines
-Vois brand guidline must be adhered to when using Voi brand.
-It can be found at [brand.voiscooters.com](https://brand.voiscooters.com/)
+You must adhere to Vois brand guidline when using Vois' brand.
+They can be found at [brand.voiscooters.com](https://brand.voiscooters.com/)

 # Images